alpiepho/flutter_drawing_app/README.md

 The set of stroke size can also be shuffled using the '...'.

+To avoid extra lines when swiping up to close the app on mobile, there is a 20 pixel guard when drawing from the bottom up.

 More features will certainly be added.
 Stay tuned.